 Transactions with any of the related parties were not in conflict with the interest of the Company.
-Members' attention is drawn to the transaction with related parties disclosure set out in Note No. 36 of Consolidated Accounts and Note No. 37 of Standalone Accounts forming part of the Financial Statements as at and for the year ended 31st March, 2022.
-The Company's related party transactions are primarily with its subsidiaries and associates.
+Members' attention is drawn to the transaction with related parties disclosure set out in Note No. 36 of Consolidated Accounts and Note No. 37 of Standalone Accounts forming part of the Financial Statements as at and for the year ended 31st March, 2023.
+The Company's related party transactions are primarily with its subsidiaries and associates and between subsidiaries and other related parties.
 The related party transactions are entered into based on consideration of various business, exigencies, such as synergy in operations, sectorial specialization and the Company's long-term strategy for sectorial investment's, optimization of market share profitability, legal requirements, liquidity and capital resources of subsidiaries and associates.